You've set up the campaigns. The calls are coming in. Your call volume dashboard looks healthy — 200, maybe 300 calls a day. The numbers feel good.

 Duration stuffing.
 The caller reaches the buyer, says nothing (or plays a recording of background noise), and stays on the line past the duration threshold.
 The call "qualifies" based on length, the affiliate gets paid, and the buyer gets zero value.

 Most call tracking platforms offer basic duplicate detection — they'll flag if the same number calls twice in 24 hours.
-That catches maybe 20% of fraud.
+That catches maybe 20% of the abuse.
 The VoIP spoofing, duration stuffing, and sophisticated repeat patterns?
-Those sail right through.
+Those sail right through unless your IVR flow, AMD (answering-machine detection), and conversation-intelligence layer are all wired to filter on signals beyond duration.

 Here's the industry context: according to the Communications Fraud Control Association (CFCA), global telecom fraud losses hit an estimated $38.95 billion in 2023.
 Pay-per-call is a small slice of that, but the same techniques apply — and the fraud operators know pay-per-call campaigns are softer targets than carrier-level infrastructure.